 We know you want to prep well for your trip, so we’ve listed the DPP links for each state/territory below:

-Accessible accommodation for your holidays
+Accessible accommodation for holidays and pets

-Now, here are some accessible destinations in Australia (and New Zealand just in case):
+Now, here are some accessible destinations in Australia (and New Zealand, just in case):

 - Making the NZ travel bubble fully accessible (accessible NZ stays awaiting your business)